UntitledModGame/UntitledModGame.github.io/blog/2024-06-17_propagation.md

 -- otherEnt is deleted too!
 ```

 This concept is known as "propagation".

-This may make sense to you...
-Or maybe you are horrified!

-Why are the clone and delete operations propagated?
+But... why are the clone and delete operations propagated?

+---

 Consider the following scenario:
 ```lua